Psychological thriller

 Psychological thriller is a genre combining the thriller and psychological fiction genres.
 It is commonly used to describe literature or films that deal with psychological narratives in a thriller or thrilling setting.

 In terms of context and convention, it is a subgenre of the broader ranging thriller narrative structure, with similarities to Gothic and detective fiction in the sense of sometimes having a "dissolving sense of reality".
 It is often told through the viewpoint of psychologically stressed characters, revealing their distorted mental perceptions and focusing on the complex and often tortured relationships between obsessive and pathological characters.
 Psychological thrillers often incorporate elements of mystery, drama, action, and paranoia.
-The genre is closely related to and sometimes overlaps with the psychological drama and psychological horror genres, the latter generally involving more horror and terror elements and themes and more disturbing or frightening scenarios.
+The genre overlaps with the psychological drama and psychological horror genres, the latter generally involving more horror and terror elements and themes and more disturbing or frightening scenarios.

 Definition

 Peter Hutchings states varied films have been labeled psychological thrillers, but it usually refers to "narratives with domesticated settings in which action is suppressed and where thrills are provided instead via investigations of the psychologies of the principal characters."
 A distinguishing characteristic of a psychological thriller is it emphasizes the mental states of its characters: their perceptions, thoughts, distortions, and general struggle to grasp reality.

 According to director John Madden, psychological thrillers focus on story, character development, choice, and moral conflict; fear and anxiety drive the psychological tension in unpredictable ways.
+However, the majority of psychological thrillers have happy endings.
 Madden stated their lack of spectacle and strong emphasis on character led to their decline in Hollywood popularity.
 Psychological thrillers are suspenseful by exploiting uncertainty over characters' motives, honesty, and how they see the world.
 Films can also cause discomfort in audiences by privileging them with information they wish to share with the characters; guilty characters may suffer similar distress by virtue of their knowledge.

 However, James N. Frey defines psychological thrillers as a style, rather than a subgenre; Frey states good thrillers focus on the psychology of their antagonists and build suspense slowly through ambiguity.
 Creators and/or film distributors or publishers who seek to distance themselves from the negative connotations of horror often categorize their work as a psychological thriller.
 The same situation can occur when critics label a work to be a psychological thriller in order to elevate its perceived literary value.